 A good sleeping bag is one of the best investments you can make as an outdoor enthusiast.
 Packability, warmth, weight and versatility are all important factors to consider when buying the best sleeping bag for backpacking, and there’s a lot to choose from.
 From technology to new fabrics, a quick Google search might leave you with a dizzying amount of options, so we decided to do some of the work for you.
-We rated these sleeping bags some of the most popular on the market because they stood up to the standards of having a good balance of warmth, weight and versatility, along with price.
-If you want to learn more about these factors and how to evaluate sleeping bags, check out our blog post, “How to Choose a Sleeping Bag for Backpacking.”

 You might not expect to get your best night’s sleep while camping or backpacking, but these sleeping bags sure help you come close.

 Here are the best sleeping bags for backpacking in 2021 and tips to help you choose the right one for you.

 Here are the best warm, cozy, and lightweight sleeping bags for backpacking in 2021.
 We’ve included both men’s and women’s versions where available, and even have a few ultralight options to choose from.

 Pro-tip: A good backpacking sleeping bag is one of the larger backpacking gear expenses you’ll encounter so try to catch it on sale if you can!
 Use the links below to shop around.

 Best 2-Man Quilt: Enlightened Equipment 2-Man Accomplice Quilt